FlowForwarding/warp/README.md

 #Quick Start Guide: Warp OpenFlow controller
 ====================================

-This OF Controller implementation is based on [Apache AVRO] (https://avro.apache.org/) library
+This OpenFlow Controller implementation is based on [Apache AVRO] (https://avro.apache.org/) library

 >1.
 Setup a WARP_ROOT environment variable where the project is placed, e.g.:
 ```bash